Gravitational wave propagation in generalized hybrid metric-Palatini gravity: Linearized system of equations

 One may choose, without loss of generality, a preferred direction of propagation $k_\mu=\left(-\omega, k, 0, 0\right)$, where $\omega$ is the angular frequency of the wave and $k$ is the corresponding wave number.
 The orthogonality conditions in Eq. \eqref{eq:normstensor} imply that $\omega^2=k^2$, which implies that $v=\frac{d\omega}{d k}=\pm 1$, i.e., the tensor modes propagate at the speed of light.
 Under these considerations, the auxiliary tensor $\chi_{\mu\nu}$ and the metric perturbation $\delta g_{\mu\nu}$ take the forms

-The metric perturbation in Eq. \eqref{eq:gabprop} presents three polarization modes described by the metric perturbation components $\delta g_{yy}$, $\delta g_{zz}$, and $\delta g_{yz}$.
-The metric component $\delta g_{yz}$ characterizes the usual $\times$-polarization also present in GR.
+The metric perturbation in Eq. \eqref{eq:gabprop} presents three degrees of freedom associated with the metric perturbation components $\delta g_{yy}$, $\delta g_{zz}$, and $\delta g_{yz}$.
+The metric perturbation component $\delta g_{yz}$ characterizes the usual $\times$-polarization also present in GR.
 However, the components $\delta g_{yy}$ and $\delta g_{zz}$ cease to be symmetric, and thus they contribute with both a transversal and a longitudinal polarizations.
-Via the imposition of the GR condition $\delta g=0$, from which one obtains $\delta g_{yy}=-\delta g_{zz}$, the additional longitudinal polarization mode is eliminated and the additional transversal polarization mode reduces to the usual $+$-polarization in GR.
+At this point, one can verify that the GHMPG encompasses GR as a particular solution.
+Indeed, when one uses the usual gauge condition in GR, $\nabla^{\mu} h_{\mu\nu} \equiv \nabla^{\mu} \left(\delta g_{\mu\nu} - \frac{1}{2} \eta_{\mu\nu} \delta g\right) = 0$ (which is equivalent to $\nabla ^{\mu} \chi_{\mu\nu} = 0$ in our case), the analogous of Eq. \eqref{eq:propmetric} has a factor of $\frac{1}{2}$ instead of $\frac{1}{4}$ (the latter is the result of the uncoupling of the extra scalar degree of freedom of GHMPG from the tensor modes, a characteristic that can arise in modified gravity theories \cite{Gomes:2018}).
+Therefore, in such a gauge, the metric perturbation in GR satisfies the condition $\delta g=0$ (which together with the previous transverse condition is the well-known traceless-transverse gauge, or TT-gauge).
+Then, if one imposes this condition on the metric perturbation given in Eq. \eqref{eq:gabprop}, $\delta g_{tt}$ and $\delta g_{xx}$ cancel out, forcing $\delta g_{yy}=-\delta g_{zz}$.
+The additional longitudinal polarization mode is thus removed, and the additional transversal polarization mode reduces to the usual $+$-polarization in GR.
+This clarifies that the GR solution exists as a particular case of the general GHMPG solution.